Dockweiler: Road

 Dockweiler is linked to the road network by Bundesstraßen 421 and 410.
 The municipality is served by two regional bus routes, 500 / 9311 serving the route Gerolstein-Daun-Cochem, and, intermittently, 511 / 9367 running the Jünkerath-Hillesheim-Daun route.

 Rail

-The local railway service runs only from May to October to and from the old station on Dauner Straße.
-Trains run scheduled daytime services to and from Gerolstein, Daun, Ulmen, Kaisersesch, Mayen and Andernach.
+After discontinue public local rail transport on Cross Eifel Railway there was a touristic special train service which was running only from May to October to and from the old station on Dauner Straße.
+Trains ran scheduled daytime services to and from Gerolstein, Daun, Ulmen, Kaisersesch, Mayen and Andernach, but currently also this trains are not in service.